-In the winter of 2011, I was sitting with Céline and Olivier in a living room somewhere in Quebec and our conversations were filled with nostalgic thoughts of past times and distant places.
+In the winter of 2011, I was sitting with Céline and Olivier in a living room somewhere in Quebec and our conversations were filled with nostalgic thoughts of past and future times and distant places.
 We began talking about the incredible boom of these longings in the media and in social networks.
 On that very evening I decided to organise an international conference on the topic.
 It eventually took place in September of the following year at the University of Geneva under the name ‘Flashbacks-nostalgic media and other mediated forms of nostalgia conference’ and most of the proceedings but also invited papers were then published in the Palgrave Macmillan volume (memory studies series) “Media and Nostalgia“.
 The idea of the IMNN has emerged during a discussion at the IAMHIST conference in Bloomington 2015 and with Emmanuelle, Ekaterina and Manuel.
-Being certainly nostalgic myself from time to time, the reflection on media and nostalgia is related to my general research interests that deal with media and communication theory, memory, history as well as with media events their commemorations, and more widely with the question of time and temporalities.
+Being certainly nostalgic myself from time to time, the reflection on media and nostalgia is related to my general research interests that deal with media and communication theory, memory, history as well as with media events their commemorations and their extensions in popular culture and arts.